Skip to Content

 miso upgrade

-To upgrade miso as a local dependency instead of globally:
+To upgrade miso as a local dependency instead of globally, add the --install flag:

 miso upgrade --local